Grilled Steak Salad with Bleu Cheese Dressing - a main dish salad featuring grilled Romaine lettuce and steak topped with bleu cheese dressing.

 - When the steaks have reached the desired temperature, remove from the grill to a plate and cover with foil.

-- Lower the grill temperature to low and place the Romaine cut sides down on indirect heat (a portion of the grill that is not directly over a flame).
+- Reduce the grill temperature to low and place the Romaine cut sides down on indirect heat (a portion of the grill that is not directly over a flame).
 Cook for 4-5 minutes or until lettuce is slightly wilted and charred.

 - Assemble the salad on a large platter.
 Place the grilled Romaine halves, grilled sides up on the platter.
 Top with the cherry tomatoes, sliced celery, cucumber, and red onion.
 Slice the steak against the grain (crosswise) into thin slices.
 Place on top of the lettuce and vegetables.
-Drizzle with remaining bleu cheese dressing and additional crumbled bleu cheese (if desired).
+Drizzle with remaining bleu cheese dressing and additional crumbled blue cheese (if desired).

 Notes